phil-harmoniq/netpkg-tool/README.md

 ## Details

-Using netpkg-tool will restore and compile your project based on settings in your `*.csproj` file.
-By default, netpkg-tool will use [Framework Dependent Deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-deployments-fdd) to compile your project.
+Using *netpkg-tool* will restore and compile your project based on settings in your `*.csproj` file.
+By default, *netpkg-tool* will use [Framework Dependent Deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-deployments-fdd) to compile your project.
 To use [Self-Contained Deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd), use the `--scd` flag.
-The full process for netpkg-tool:
+The full process for *netpkg-tool*:

 1. Restore project dependencies
 2. Compile .NET Core app